 - You have to do your own installation.
 Sure, it’s easy – it takes a couple of simple hand tools and no more than 30 minutes of work – but it’s not quite as easy as handing the keys to the spray-in installer and reading a magazine for a few hours while he or she does their thing.

 - We don’t offer a DualLiner for every vehicle.
-Toyota Tundra owners can’t get the DualLiner (at least not yet), nor can Nissan Titan owners (again, not yet at least).
+Some makes and models, like the Toyota Tundra or Nissan Titan, can’t get DualLiner –at least not yet.

 Some people are concerned that our bed liner’s heavy rubber floor traps water between the liner and your trucks’ paint.
 This is false.
-First, every truck bed liner has built-in drain holes.
-Our bed liner is designed to channel moisture to these drain holes (we actually design each bed liner specific to each truck to make sure water is directed to drain holes).
+Every truck bed liner has a ZeroSkid® rubber truck bed mat that works with your truck’s factory drain holes.
+We design each bed liner specific to each truck to make sure water is directed to drain holes.

-Second, the point of contact between our rubber bed liner floor and your truck bed isn’t flat…it’s actually quite “bumpy.”
-This is intentional – the bottom surface of our rubber flooring is not flat, as a flat surface would trap moisture.
-This bumpy surface on the bottom of our rubber flooring also allows for “breathing” – air can flow out from under the mat, preventing any sort of mold or mildew.
+It’s also worth noting the point of contact between our rubber bed liner floor and your truck bed isn’t flat, it’s actually quite bumpy.
+We intentionally design our rubber flooring to avoid trapping moisture.
+This bumpy surface on the bottom of our rubber flooring makes it so air can flow out from under the mat, which prevents mold and mildew from forming.

 DualLiner Pros